 Misuse of Identification.
 Transferring, lending, borrowing, altering or unauthorized creation of college identification.

 Disruptive or Disrespectful Behavior.
-Disruptive behavior, repeated profanity or vulgarity or the open defiance of the authority of or abuse of college personnel.
-Disturbing the peace and good order of the College by, quarreling, or participation in a disturbance of the peace or unlawful assembly.
+Committing or threatening to commit any act of violence or harm against self or other; acting recklessly or in a manner that causes a disruption to the orderly function or operation of the College; repeated profanity or vulgarity or the open defiance of the authority of or abuse of college personnel.
+Disturbing the peace and good order of the College by quarreling or participation in a disturbance of the peace or unlawful assembly.

 Fighting.
 Fighting with any other person on college property or at any college function.